hiyouga/LLaMA-Factory/README.md

     ... # arguments (same as above)
 ```

-LLaMA Board also supports using the models on the ModelScope Hub.
+LLaMA Board also supports using the models and datasets on the ModelScope Hub.

 ```bash
 CUDA_VISIBLE_DEVICES=0 USE_MODELSCOPE_HUB=1 python src/train_web.py